Trump cancels summit with Kim Jong-un

 Photo: Win McNamee/Getty Images

 President Trump announced the cancellation of his scheduled June 12 summit with North Korean leader Kim Jong-un in a letter released this morning by the White House.

-- Our thought bubble, from Jonathan Swan: Beyond the very serious geopolitical stakes, this move is pure Trump.
+- Our thought bubble, from Axios' Jonathan Swan: Beyond the very serious geopolitical stakes, this move is pure Trump.
 A theatrical withdrawal from a potential “deal," and reminder to Americans that he milked his adversary and gave them nothing in return.
-He thanks them for the release of the American hostages, reminiscent of how Trump used to privately gloat to business associates when he’d really taken somebody for a ride on a deal.
+He thanks them for the release of the American hostages, reminiscent of how Trump used to privately gloat to business associates that he’d really taken somebody for a ride on a deal.

 How it happened: A White House official familiar with direct knowledge of the internal deliberations tells Swan: “People are focusing too much on the 'dummy' part of the North Koreans’ statement.
 They literally threatened nuclear war.
 This is a smart move by POTUS: no summit will work under these circumstances.
 When they’re literally threatening our people.”